 Here are a few examples of fake emails used by phishing con artists:

-Reportedly, the link https://sellercentral-secure-amazon.com has been used recently to ask sellers to sign in.
-At first glance, it appears legit because we see “seller central” and “amazon” in the link.
+Reportedly, the link https://sellercentral-secure-amazon.com has been used in the past to ask sellers to sign in.
+At first glance, it appears legit because we see “seller central” and “Amazon” in the link.

 But a quick copy/paste into an incognito browser shows me this:

 To avoid falling victim to phishing scams, always check the sender’s email address or phone number and never click on suspicious links.

 Amazon will never ask you to provide your login details or sensitive information through email or text message.
 Be cautious and vigilant when receiving emails and messages claiming to be from Amazon.

 3. Listing Hijacking Scams

 Listing hijacking scams involves fraudsters selling counterfeit or fake products under the guise of legitimate ones.
 And this happens all under your product listing, so a customer may think they’re ordering from you, but they really may be ordering a counterfeit product.

 These blackhat sellers will “list a product” under your ASIN in hopes that a customer will order from them and not you, the legitimate seller.
 Once they get an order, they send a fake tracking number and never actually ship a product.